 Team Rules and Eligibility

-5. To compete in the Community College Track, all 4 team members must be students enrolled at a Washington State Community College.
+- To compete in the Community College Track, all 4 team members must be students enrolled at a Washington State community college.
 Teams must be must be nominated by a Community College faculty member.

-6. Teams may substitute members until Wednesday when the case is sent out.
+- Teams may substitute members until Wednesday when the case is distributed.
 After this date, teams can no longer substitute team members, but may still present with only two or three team members.
 Teams that withdraw after this date may have their names sent to Associate Dean Sefcik to review eligibility in future competitions.

-7. All participants are required to attend the Final Rounds as either a competing finalist.
+- All participants are required to attend the Final Rounds as either a competing finalist or audience member.

-8. Winning teams will be announced at the Awards Ceremony.
-Team member must be present to win.
+- Winning teams will be announced at the Awards Ceremony.
+Team members must be present to win.

 Freshman Direct Track